isomerpages/nlb-reference/_singapore-people/I to S/See Hiang To.md

 * Tay, L. T. (Interviewer).
 (2010, September 20).
 Oral history interview with Tan, Kian Por [Accession No. 003447, reels 2–3 of 26].
 Retrieved from National Archives of Singapore website: http://www.nas.gov.sg/archivesonline/
 <br>This is an interview with Tan Kian Por, the Cultural Medallion winner for Visual Arts in 2001.
 In the interview, he talked about his teacher, See Hiang To, on his influence, their relationship and See’s works.<br>

 * Tay, L. T. (Interviewer).
 (2010, September 15).
 Oral history interview with Lee, Hock Moh [Accession No. 003450, reel 8 of 24].
 Retrieved from National Archives of Singapore website: http://www.nas.gov.sg/archivesonline/
 <br> An interview with Lee, a Singaporean artist who was awarded the [Cultural Medallion](https://www.nlb.gov.sg/main/article-detail?cmsuuid=4acba74f-e6ee-4756-893d-914f6cf70c6d) for Visual Arts in 1981.
-In the interview, he talked about the calligraphy styles of his teacher, See Hiang To, and his encounters with his teacher.
+In the interview, he talked about the calligraphy styles of his teacher, See Hiang To, and his encounters with his teacher.<br>